hargoniX/bachelor/thesis/thesis.typ

 === Verifying receive
 We begin by defining what it means for a queue state to be valid and then establish an induction-based proof to demonstrate that the queue state always remains valid.
-Afterwards, we establish that properties 1 and 2 always hold in a valid queue state.
+Afterwards, we establish that properties 1 and 2 always hold in a valid queue state, making them hold in general.

 #definition("Valid receive read descriptor")[
     We call a receive read descriptor valid iff: